gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2017-12/index.md

 * backup pki on an hourly basis via cron
 * update docs

-When upgrading to this version, it is important to make sure you install the new [`backup-openvpn-pki`](modules/backup-openvpn-pki) module in your packer templates.
-For an example, please see the [packer example](examples/packer/openvpn-server-ubuntu1604.json#L59).
+When upgrading to this version, it is important to make sure you install the new `backup-openvpn-pki` module in your packer templates.
+For an example, please see the packer example in the `examples` folder.

 We also suggest explicitly providing values for the `--request-url` parameter to the `run-process-requests` script and the `--revoke-url` parameter to the `run-process-revokes` script.
-For a working example, see the [user-data](examples/openvpn-host/user-data/user-data.sh#L48) from the openvpn-host example.
+For a working example, see the `user-data.sh` script from the `openvpn-host` example.

 </div>